 There is, however, limited involvement of AU's political and technical bodies on refugee issues.
-First, the AU's capacity to effectively oversee and monitor the implementation of refugee rights is limited by the fact that the OAU Convention did not establish a supervisory mechanism to the implementation of the Convention.i In addition, although the AU Assembly created a specialised technical committee on Migration, Refugees, and Internally Displaced Persons in 2009, the latter was not operationalised until 2015, and, since then, has not played a pivotal role in refugee protection.

-&lt;sup>i Although Article 7 requires States to provide the AUC Secretariat, with 'information and statistical data' concerning the condition of refugees on their territories, as well as applicable national legislation, it does not confer the AU a supervisory responsibility.
+First, the AU's capacity to effectively oversee and monitor the implementation of refugee rights is limited by the fact that the OAU Convention did not establish a supervisory mechanism to the implementation of the Convention.
+In addition, although the AU Assembly created a specialised technical committee i Although Article 7 requires States to provide the AUC Secretariat, with 'information and statistical data' concerning the condition of refugees on their territories, as well as applicable national legislation, it does not confer the AU a supervisory responsibility.
 See: Sharpe, M., 'Regional Refugee Regimes', The Oxford Handbook of International Refugee Law, 2021.